intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 stream approving bodies) to help achieve a resolution.
 The following points are intended to provide more specific guidance.

-* If there is a conflict with a policy for a particular stream, the RPC should consult with the relevant stream approving body and other representatives of the relevant streams to help achieve a resolution, if needed also conferring with a per-stream body such as the IESG or IRSG.
+* If there is a conflict with a policy for a particular stream, to help achieve a resolution the RPC should consult with the relevant stream approving body (such as the IESG or IRSG) and other representatives of the relevant stream as appropriate.

 * If there is a conflict with a cross-stream policy, the RPC should consult with the RSAB to achieve a resolution.